-Middlesbrough v Bournemouth
+Sporar penalty gives Boro victory

 Post update

-Andraz Sporar (Middlesbrough) wins a free kick in the defensive half.
+Uche Ikpeazu (Middlesbrough) wins a free kick in the attacking half.

 Post update